-In supporting the TWG, the Center will, in close coordination with the relevant NIJ program manager:
+In supporting these TWGs, the Center will, in close coordination with the relevant NIJ program manager:

-- Identify the key agencies, professional organizations, and individual practitioners that should participate in the TWG; - Schedule TWG meetings; - Develop meeting agendas; - Secure a venue and required logistic services, including audiovisual support;

-- Pay the travel and per diem expenses, but not the salaries, of the non-Federal participants;

-- Moderate the meetings; and

-- · Record and publish the proceedings.

-Supporting NIJ's research and development programs.
-The Center's scientists and engineers are expected to assist the NIJ program manager to define program objectives; assess ongoing research and development projects; recommend relevant technology efforts for NIJ collaboration; and participate in national and regional groups that develop and support the adoption of technology.
-The Center will assist the NIJ program manager in identifying expert practitioners and knowledgeable technologists to participate in peer review of work products and research grant applications.
-The Center, working with other relevant centers of excellence and regional centers, will also assist the NIJ program manager in implementing operational evaluations of NIJ-sponsored and other relevant technologies with criminal justice agencies.
-Two specific activities that the Center will be expected to carry out in supporting NIJ's research and development programs are:

-- Conducting and publishing a study based on empirical data to comprehensively identify the impact of electronic crime and digital evidence on State and local law enforcement and to help identify and prioritize the electronic crime and digital evidence needs of State and local law enforcement agencies. - The last NIJ Research Report on the Electronic Crime Needs Assessment for State and Local Law Enforcement was published in March, 1999.
-Since that research report, technology has evolved at an ever increasing rate.
-An updated needs assessment is critical to clearly assess the impact of electronic crime and digital evidence on State and local law enforcement and provide NIJ with information to help guide future research and development project funding decisions. - Conducting and publishing a study based on empirical data on the total number of cell phones in use which may become evidence in an investigation and developing a corresponding acquisition and analysis solution set for each cell phone. - In order to effectively focus research and development in this area, a clear understanding of the number of cell phones in use, the number and type of service provider communication technologies in use and the capabilities of existing cell phone acquisition and analysis tools and technologies in use is necessary to ensure that future research and development efforts target the gaps in the existing cell phone acquisition, analysis and reporting technologies.

-Testing, evaluating, and demonstrating technologies.
-The Center will be expected to be able to conduct comparative testing in controlled laboratory or field environments, and operational evaluation and demonstration of technology with practitioner agencies.
-Technology demonstrations may range from 2 hours to 24 months or longer.
-Findings will be disseminated through reports, conferences, standards, and technology assistance activities.
-The Center is expected to focus its efforts primarily on the evaluation of new technologies in field environments.
-Evaluations must be designed to determine whether a technology meets all of the required assessment criteria.
-To the greatest extent feasible, demonstrations will be designed to determine criminal justice outcomes through evaluation research in collaboration with the NIJ program manager and with NIJ's Office of Research and Evaluation.
+- Identify the key agencies, professional organizations, and individual practitioners that should participate in a particular TWG; - Schedule TWG meetings; - Develop meeting agendas; - Secure a venue and required logistic services, including audiovisual support; - Pay the travel and per diem expenses, but not the salaries, of the non-Federal participants; - Moderate the meetings; and - o Record and publish the proceedings. - Supporting NIJ's research and development programs.
+The Center is expected to help NIJ program managers define program objectives, assess ongoing research and development projects, find relevant technology efforts for NIJ collaboration, and participate in national and regional groups that support the adoption of technology. - Testing, evaluating, and demonstrating technologies.
+The Center will be expected to focus its efforts primarily on the demonstration of new technologies in field environments.
+Demonstrations must be designed to determine whether a technology meets all of the assessment criteria for a technology need area and develop guidelines for the adoption of the technology by other practitioners.
+To the greatest extent feasible, demonstrations should also be designed to determine criminal justice outcomes through evaluation research in collaboration with the NIJ program manager and with NIJ's Office of Research and Evaluation.
+Technology demonstrations may range from 2 hours to 12 months.
+Findings will be disseminated through reports, conferences, standards, and technology assistance activities. - Supporting the adoption of new technology.

-Technology areas of interest include:

-- Very large scale data warehouse solutions for digital evidence. - Counter forensic tools. - Random access memory acquisition and analysis tools. - GPS, mobile phone, and personal digital assistant forensic tools.

-NIJ also anticipates that it will begin evaluation of technologies resulting from its investments in mobile phone and home gaming console digital evidence collection tools.

-Supporting the adoption of new technology.
 The Center's efforts will focus on facilitating the effective transfer into practice of new tools and technologies, including those funded by NIJ and others.
-Efforts may include introducing new tools and technologies to the practitioner, introducing practitioner requirements to developers, and assisting developers in the commercialization of their products.
-Commercialization activities may include providing practitioner feedback to technology developers in the criminal justice marketplace; describing criminal justice requirements and practices, based upon practitioner input; providing opportunities for demonstration of technologies; and presenting strategies for the commercialization of developers' technologies.
-The Center will play a vital role in providing practitioner agencies access to new technologies and improved capabilities.
+Efforts are to include introducing new tools and technologies to the practitioner, introducing practitioner requirements to developers, and assisting developers in the commercialization of their products.
+Commercialization activities are to include providing feedback to technology developers in the criminal justice marketplace; describing criminal justice requirements and practices; providing opportunities for the demonstration of technologies; and presenting strategies for the commercialization of developers' technologies.
+In this assistance to commercialization, the Center is expected to play a vital role in providing practitioner agencies access to new technologies and improved capabilities.
 NIJ will not provide direct financial assistance to companies to commercialize products.
-NIJ may, however, support operational evaluation or pilot programs for first adopters of new technology, particularly those that evaluate a technology or develop best practices for the use of a technology.
-NIJ also encourages support for existing electronic crime or digital evidence technology assessment working groups and the establishment of new working groups.
-The Center would be responsible for management and coordination of working groups composed of subject matter experts with relevant expertise to evaluate state-of-the-art commercially available electronic crime or digital evidence technologies that can be transferred to the criminal justice community.
+NIJ may, however, support pilot programs for first adopters of new technology, particularly those that evaluate the effectiveness of a technology or develop best practices for the use of a technology.